Skip to main contentA Practical Guide to Cryptography for IoT | IoT Worker

 Principle

-• Sign with private key, verify with public key.
-ECDSA (Elliptic Curve Digital Signature Algorithm) outputs (r,s) commonly in DER/RAW encodings; Ed25519 has a more direct interface
+• Sign with the private key and verify with the public key.
+ECDSA (Elliptic Curve Digital Signature Algorithm) commonly uses DER or RAW encoding for (r, s), while Ed25519 has a simpler interface.

 sig = Sign(privateKey, H(message))